 France's greenest festival at the foot of Crussol Castle

-Crussol Festival was created in 2017 on the initiative of singer Zaz, who is from the region.
-Passionate about Ardèche and keen to offer a musical event in an exceptional natural setting, she imagined a festival at the foot of Château de Crussol, a ruined medieval fortress perched on the heights of Saint-Péray, facing the Rhône valley and the Valence plain.
+The Crussol Festival was created in 2017 at the initiative of singer Zaz, who is from the region.
+Passionate about Ardèche and keen to offer a musical event in an exceptional natural setting, she envisioned a festival at the foot of Château de Crussol, a ruined medieval fortress perched on the heights of Saint-Péray, facing the Rhône Valley and the Valence plain.

 For seven editions, the festival was held at the Théâtre de Verdure, a natural amphitheater located in the limestone massif of Crussol, in a Natura 2000 zone.
-This listed site offers an exceptional panorama of the Rhône valley, the Saint-Péray vineyards, and the Vercors mountains in the background.
-Concerts at sunset, with the castle ruins overlooking the scene, make for an unforgettable visual spectacle.
+This classified site offers an exceptional panorama of the Rhône Valley, the Saint-Péray wine hillsides, and the Vercors in the background.
+Concerts at sunset, with the castle ruins overlooking, provided an unforgettable visual spectacle.

-Each edition offers an eclectic program featuring pop, rock, French chanson, reggae, and world music.
-The 2024 edition notably hosted Louane, Hubert-Félix Thiéfaine, Julian Marley, Keziah Jones, Pierre de Maere, and Féfé.
-The festival is known for its friendly atmosphere and its ability to blend established artists with emerging talents.
+Each edition offers an eclectic program centered around pop, rock, French chanson, reggae, and world music.
+The 2024 edition notably welcomed Louane, Hubert-Félix Thiéfaine, Julian Marley, Keziah Jones, Pierre de Maere, and Féfé.
+The festival stands out for its friendly atmosphere and its ability to blend established artists with new discoveries.

-Crussol Festival claims to be the greenest festival in France.
-Committed to an exemplary sustainable development approach, it implements concrete actions: zero waste, compostable tableware, organic and local food, renewable energy, soft mobility, and public awareness.
+The Crussol Festival claims to be France's greenest festival.
+Committed to an exemplary sustainable development approach, it implements concrete actions: zero waste, compostable tableware, organic and local food, renewable energy, soft mobilities, and public awareness.
 This environmental policy is at the heart of the festival's identity.

 The festival takes place in Saint-Péray (07130), on the heights of the town, opposite Valence.